PEMF for Bone Healing: How to Use PEMF to Speed Up Bone Recovery

 It’s like giving your cells a motivational coach, pushing them to perform at their best and speed up the healing process!

-PEMF therapy stimulates osteoblasts.
+A 2018 study published in the International Journal of Biomaterials has shown that PEMF therapy may stimulate the activity of osteoblasts.
 These are the cells that build new bones in your body.
 When electromagnetic pulses activate these cells, they make more bone material.
 They also deposit calcium better.

-Electromagnetic fields help boost the production of proteins and growth factors.
+Another 2021 study suggests that electromagnetic fields can support the production of proteins and growth factors.
 These are also vital for bone development.
+The study provides molecular mechanism validation for PEMF’s clinical effects.

 The Benefits You’ll Notice